-When the winter kicks in, soup seems to get all the more cozy and inviting.
+When the winter kicks in, soup seems to get all the more cosier and inviting.
 It’s that warm nurturing ‘ahhhhhhhhh’ feeling.
+Today I am sharing a recipe for my leek and beetroot soup because it really hits the spot and I think you’ll love it!

-I enjoy popping down to the local farmers market (with my hat and gloves on lol) and seeing what organic produce is in season.
+I enjoy popping down to the local farmers market (with my hat and gloves on haha) and seeing what organic produce is in season.
 Local organic stuff seems to be brimming with so much life force and vibrancy – even in the depths of winter.
+It’s usually inexpensive to buy seasonal stuff too.

 I will say that I buy fair-trade, organic coconut to support more ethical practices.
 But, coconut or not, I will leave that one to you.

-We are talking heaps of nutritional benefits in this soup from such a medley of wonderful nutritious, anti-oxidant rich ingredients.
+We are talking heaps of nutritional benefits in this leek and beetroot soup from such a medley of wonderful nutritious, antioxidant rich ingredients.
 Yes!

 - 1 large leek